 A copyright owner can share some or all of those rights with others by transferring (assigning) ownership or granting licenses.

-Copyright is automatic with the creation of the work, though you can transfer your copyrights.
+Copyright is automatic when the work is created, though you can transfer your copyrights.

 Publishers usually ask for the transfer of all copyrights through a Copyright Transfer Agreement (CTA) to publish books or articles.
 Authors don't need to transfer all of their copyrights for this to occur.
-The publisher really only needs the right to distribute.
-Authors should know the Copyright Basics, learn their rights and how to exercise them and consider using an addendum to preserve their author's rights.
+The publisher only needs the right to distribute.
+Authors should know the Copyright Basics, learn their rights and how to exercise them, and consider using an addendum to preserve their author rights.

 Digital Repositories are the primary means for collecting and displaying open access materials, at least green open access materials.
 They generally come in two varieties:

-Open access policies or mandates, or sometimes Mandated Open Access, refers to situations where authors are required to make their research available in an open access repository.
-Sometimes funding bodies require that any research resulting from grant funds be submitted to an open access repository.
-Federally funded research in the U.S., such as NIH granted research, has a mandate.
-Some universities also require authors to submit their articles to their institutional repository, for example MIT has a mandate.
+Open access policies or mandates refer to situations where authors are required to make their research available in an open access repository.
+Some private and most public funding bodies require that data and publications resulting from grant funded research be submitted to an open access repository.
+Some universities also require authors to submit their articles to their institutional repository.
 GSU does NOT currently have a mandate.
-SHERPA/JULIET provides a database of research funders and their open access policies that researchers may find helpful.
+JISC Open Policy includes funder open access policies.

 Coalition-S is an international body with a well-known Plan-S mandate.
 United States Federal Agency mandates are being developed are discussed on the Federal Public Access Mandates tab.